College of Communication > Academics > Digital Communication and Media Arts > Graduate Program > Digital Communication and Media Arts (MA)

 You’ll take an introductory course, four core courses and nine electives.
 Complete your degree with a comprehensive exam, scholarly paper or master’s project.

-of 2016 College of Communication master’s degree recipients were employed or continuing their education within six months of graduation
+of Digital Communication and Media Arts graduates were employed, continuing their education or pursuing other goals within six months of graduation.

 Alumni of the master’s in Digital Communication and Media Arts program have gone on to careers as visual specialists, social media managers, digital advertising designers and more.
 They work in government, nonprofits, theatre, digital media, and PR and entertainment.
 You’ll also be connected to a network of more than 8,500 College of Communication alumni.